 Fans always in touch with their teams

-Internet gives sports fans a continuous and easy access to all the information about their team’s performance.
-With the technology getting ever more quicker, it is easier than ever for sports fans to follow the games of their favourite teams – even if they are not actually watching a match, they can use websites, apps, and widgets that allow them to keep track of everything that is happening on the field in real time.
-No matter whether they’re waiting in a queue in a shop, commuting to work on a bus, or having a dinner with friends – if they’re team is playing they can access live data via their devices.
+The Internet gives sports fans continuous and easy access to all the information about their team’s performance.
+With the technology getting ever quicker, it is easier than ever for sports fans to follow the games of their favourite teams – even if they are not actually watching a match, they can use websites, apps, and widgets that allow them to keep track of everything that is happening on the field in real-time.
+No matter whether they’re waiting in a queue in a shop, commuting to work on a bus, or having dinner with friends – if their team is playing they can access live data via their devices.

-According to research by Seok Kang (The University of Texas at San Antonio), the majority of sport fans use at least two screens (smartphones, tablets, TV sets), when watching a game.
-The so-called second-screening, enables them to simultaneously watch matches and comment on them in social media, share their views, compare statistics, or read sports headlines.
+According to research by Seok Kang (The University of Texas at San Antonio), the majority of sports fans use at least two screens (smartphones, tablets, TV sets), when watching a game.
+The so-called second screening, enables them to simultaneously watch matches and comment on them on social media, share their views, compare statistics, or read sports headlines.